Crypt2Shell/WinGrade/README.md

     - [ ] Windows Server 2016
     - [ ] Windows Server 2019

-- [ ] Network Scan und automate the Windows Update for all PC's in the same Network (with the -network arg).
+- [ ] Network Scan and automate the Windows Update for all PC's in the same Network (with the -network arg).
     - [ ] Find the IP-Adress, Broadcast & Netmask.

 - [ ] Automate the full Windows Update Process.